DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

   * Fastlane from zero to Hero - Julien Quéré  [[GitHub]](https://github.com/FrenchKit/FastlaneClassroom)

 # Day 2
-The second day was more relaxed comparing to first one, probably because of the previous night in the pub for many of the attendees.
+The second day was more relaxed compared to first one, probably because of the previous night in the pub for many of the attendees.
 It felt like people made some friends already.
 It felt cozy.

 ![Day 2](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9518.JPG "Day 2"){:height="480px" width="480px"}